Knicks Tank: Poor Season Continues In Loss To League-Worst Nets

 A funny moment occurred on the Nets bench when head coach Kenny Atkinson asked for a cup of water.
 When pointing to someone to bring him the water, reserve Quincy Acy thought Atkinson was pointing at him to enter the game.

-Quincy Acy thought he was being called into play????#StayReadypic.twitter.com/uy8xazWtOA
+Quincy Acy thought he was being called into play ????#StayReadypic.twitter.com/uy8xazWtOA

 — NBA on ESPN (@ESPNNBA) March 17, 2017